Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 As someone who got to spend over 5 wonderful years with him, I’d hardly describe Zoloft as an jerk.
 He was an excellent cat and we spent a lot of time snuggling.
 There was something else going on and figuring out what that something was ended up being the key to addressing his behavior concerns.
 If you want to read my full story of what I did, check out my origin story.

-Reasons Your Cat Is Aggressive Besides Being A Jerk
+Reasons Your Cat Is Aggressive

 While there are a variety of reasons cats bite or scratch, being “mean” is never one of them.
 If you look at the biting from the cat’s perspective rather than your own, you can usually start picking out what the real cause of the aggressive behavior is.
 Reframing the behavior in this way also helps you preserve your relationship with your cat and allows you to start addressing the real cause of it.

-A tortoiseshell cat nipping a finger held above its head.
+A cat nipping a finger

 “I’m not being spiteful, I swear!
 You’re just kind of scary.”
 Photo by Herman Delgado.